magnus390/Angular_SpringBoot_FullStack/README.md

 The form also includes a dropdown menu populated with various car models.
 Please note that a large number of car models may take 1-2 seconds for the website to load.

-In the Angular front end, I have implemented validations for empty fields and values less than 0.
+In the Angular Frontend, I have implemented validations for empty fields and values less than 0.

-Once you fill out the form and press the submit button, all the form data will be sent to the Spring Boot backend service.
-The backend will perform calculations based on the conditions specified in the PDF document.
+Once you fill out the form and press the submit button, all the form data will be sent to the Spring Boot Backend service.
+The Backend will perform calculations based on the conditions specified in the PDF document.

-After the calculations are complete, the backend will return the premium as a response.
+After the calculations are complete, the Backend will return the premium as a response.
 After submitting the form, you will see three fields displayed:

 Annual Premium
 Monthly Premium
 Quote Reference
 These values will be shown to you upon pressing the submit button.

+**3. Challenges and Key Features**

+During the development of this application, I encountered minimal challenges due to prior experience in designing similar applications.

+Data Transmission: Implementing the data transmission between the Frontend and Backend was an interesting task.
+Ensuring seamless communication and transferring the form data accurately were essential considerations.
+I have used CrossOrigin functionality to catch the request based on the port mentioned in the SpringBoot application.

+Form Validations: Implementing form validations within the Frontend was crucial to ensure data integrity and provide a seamless user experience.
+This involved validating input fields, handling edge cases, and providing informative error messages.